bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    <a href="https://www2.cs.uic.edu/~i101/doc/Turtle.html" target="_blank" style="text-decoration:underline">documentation</a>

 When you use a class that someone has already written for you in a **library** that you can import like the ``Turtle`` class above, you can look up how to use the constructors and methods in the |turtle documentation| for that class.
 The documentation will list the **signatures** (or headers) of the constructors or methods which will tell you their name and parameter list.
 The **parameter list**, in the **header** of a constructor, is an ordered list of variable declarations  which includes data types.
-The parameter variables will store the values passed into the contstructor.
+The parameter variables will store the argument values passed into the constructor.

 Constructors are said to be **overloaded** when there are multiple constructors, but the constructors have different signatures.
 They can differ in the number, type, and/or order of parameters.
 For example, here are the two constructors for the ``Turtle`` class that take different parameters: